srg-ics-uplb/systems-track-primer/JOINING.md

    - Are there specific subtopics (e.g., operating systems, networking) you are most curious about?

 3. **Background**
-   - Relevant coursework you’ve taken (e.g., OS, networking, architecture)
+   - Relevant coursework you’ve taken (e.g., OS, networking, architecture, programming)
    - Any prior projects, internships, or activities related to systems (optional)

 4. **Goals**